Sublinear extensions of polygons: Introduction

 \section{Introduction}

-A \textit{polytope} $P\subset\R^n$ is a convex hull of a finite subset of $\mathbb{R}^n$.
-A \textit{linear extended formulation} (or \textit{extension}) of $P$ is a polytope $Q\subset\R^d$ such that $P$ can be obtained from $Q$ as an image under a linear projection from $\R^d$ to $\R^n$.
-The \textit{size} of extended formulation is the number of facets of $Q$.
-The \textit{extension complexity} of a polytope $P$ is the smallest size of any extended formulation of $P$, that is, the minimal possible number of inequalities in the representation of $Q$.
-Extended formulations of small size are interesting in combinatorial optimization because they allow to reduce the complexity of linear programming problems useful for numerous applications~\cite{CCZ, GPT}.
+Let $P$ be a \textit{polytope}, that is, the convex hull of a finite collection of points in a $d$-dimensional Euclidean space.
+An \textit{extended formulation} of $P$ is a pair $(Q,\pi)$ consisting of a polytope $Q\subset\R^m$ and a linear projection $\pi:\R^m\to\R^d$ such that $\pi(Q)=P$.
+The number of facets of such a polytope $Q$ is called the \textit{size} of the formulation $(Q,\pi)$, and the \textit{extension complexity} of $P$ is the smallest possible size of any extended formulation of $P$.
+This quantity, further denoted by $\xc(P)$, equals the smallest possible number of inequalities in a representation of any polytope that can be sent to $P$ by a linear projection~\cite{FKPT, Yan}.
+As we see, Question~\ref{questwcc} is devoted to the worst-case extension complexities of two-dimensional polytopes, so we decided to use the notation `$\wcc$' as an abbreviation of `\textit{polygon complexity}.'

-Extended formulations proved to be a powerful tool in combinatorial optimization after the 1991 paper by Yannakakis~\cite{Yan}, and they attract a significant amount of attention in present time.
-However, there are many basic questions on extended formulations that remain unsolved.
-For instance, consider a convex polygon, the simplest polytope from combinatorial point of view.
-How small and how large the extension complexity of a convex $n$-gon can be?
-The first part of this question has been answered in~\cite{B-TN}, it has been proved that the extension complexity of regular $n$-gon is $\Theta(\log n)$.
-The question of worst-case complexity is still unsolved; the following version of this question has been mentioned in~\cite{BP} as one of important problems of extended formulations theory.

-\begin{prob} Does a convex polygon need a linear number of inequalities in any linear representation in the worst case? \end{prob}

-A thorough investigation of extensions of polygons has been undertaken in~\cite{FRT}, where the worst-case extension complexity of $n$-gon has been bounded from below by $\Omega(\sqrt{n})$.
-Actually, it has been proven that every \textit{generic} $n$-gon (that is, a polygon whose vertex coordinates are algebraically independent over $\mathbb{Q}$) has extension complexity at least $\sqrt{2n}$.
-The best upper bound for the worst-case extension complexity known so far was $(6n+6)/7$, as shown in~\cite{ShiCom}.
-These papers left Problem~\ref{probiscomplexitylinear} open, as well as~\cite{GG, PP}, which present geometric techniques of attacking the problem, and~\cite{PW}, which shows that \textit{hidden vertices} are necessary to construct optimal extensions of convex polygons.
-Actually, Problem~\ref{probiscomplexitylinear} has been open even for a more general class of \textit{semidefinite formulations}, which have more expressive power than linear formulations~\cite{GRT2}.